cutlerjake/terrustrial/README.md

 # terrustrial-stats
-Turrustrial-stats is a high performance geostats library written entirely in rust.
+Turrustrial-stats is a geostats library written entirely in rust.

 Terrustrial is under active development
 - breaking changes are expected